 - Possession of forgery instruments

-If you are granted an expungement, you will have a court-ordered removal of all official criminal records of your arrest, plea, trial, or any type of conviction associated with your minor-in-possession charge.
+If you are granted an expungement from a MIP, you will have a court-ordered removal of all official criminal records of your arrest, plea, trial, or any type of conviction associated with your minor-in-possession charge.
 In the state of Missouri, you will only be granted an expungement if you meet specific criteria.

 - It is the first time you have pleaded or were found guilty of the minor-in-possession offense